Sidge4real/cashcord/README.md

 This project was made for [AP highschool](https://www.ap.be/en/homepage) (Antwerp/Belguim), for our end presentation of our first year.
 Our presentation powerpoint can be [viewed here](https://github.com/Sidge4real/cashcord/blob/main/docs/Presentatie.ppsx).
 This read-only.
 Click above right on the download icon to see the powerpoint.
 This is in Dutch written.

+The API is from national bank of belguim.
+For acces to API, contact them.

 ## 🚀 Technologies

 **Node**: